Abaco Dream: Singles discography

+"Life and Death in G & A" reached #34 in Canada and "Cat Woman" was #66.

 Sly and the Family Stone

 Some musicologists, such as Joel Whitburn, believe that "Life and Death in G & A" is actually a performance by Sly and the Family Stone.
 They note the similarity in performance of this song to other Family Stone songs and the dissimilarity between this song and other Abaco Dream releases.
 The song also appears on the CD compilation Listen To The Voices: Sly Stone In The Studio 1965-1970, issued by Ace Records.
 The vocals are attributed to Joe Hicks who, in 1970, performed a cover version for Stone's Stone Flower label.